mccombspj/kurumastories/content/isuzu/bellett/AS-RT-Isuzu-Bellett-1600GTR-1969.md

 As with all design, different people have different perceptions, so it's impossible to make a blanket statement, but all the test-drive participants, at least, seemed to feel that the car was somewhat over-decorated.

-Since the GTR can be raced with just a few modifications, it would have been more effective to have a design that would let the high performance shine through from the inside, rather than making the exterior too flashy.
+Since the GTR can be raced with just a few modifications, it would have been better to have a design that would let the high performance shine through from within, rather than making the exterior too flashy.
 The capless wheels, which have recently become popular, are a good example of this kind of approach.

 <b><u>It's Up to You to Unleash the Potential</b></u>